FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 |-|-|
 |`iot useTransportProfile <iot-profile-name>`|`iot use-radio-profile <iot-profile-name>`|

-In addition to enabling the `iot radio-profile` it has to be assigned to an ap-group in ArubaOS/controller based deployments using the following configuration:
+In addition to enabling the `iot radio-profile` it has to be assigned to an AP group in ArubaOS/controller based deployments using the following configuration:

     ap-group <ap-group-name>
         iot radio-profile <iot-profile-name>

+For details about the `ap-group` configuration refer to the [ArubaOS CLI Reference - ap-group](#aruba-cli-reference---ap-group).

 >***Note:***
 >Multiple `iot radio-profile`'s can be configured but a **maximum of two**, one internal and one external can be **enabled** per access point (Aruba Instant) or access point group (ArubaOS).